sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-10-practice-coding.rst

               which has an R0 of 3.
 The first person spreads to 3 people, each of whom spread to 3 people, etc.
               Update the program with additional print statements to show the spread after 4 iterations of HIV (R0 of 4) and Measles (R0 of 16).
-              Thankfully all of these diseases have vaccines available!

-              In Unit 4 we will see how to compute this efficiently using loops.
+              In Unit 4 you will learn a better way to solve this problem using loops.

               ~~~~
               public class R0Spread